Confidential RSVP counselors are available 24/7

 Release some of the hurt and anger in a healthy way: Write a letter about how you feel about what happened to you.
 Be as specific as you can.
 You also can draw pictures about the anger or hurt you feel as a way of releasing the emotional pain

 Get counseling.
-The Washington University RSVP Center counseling staff and Student Health Services are here for you.
+The Washington University RSVP Center counseling staff and the Student Health Center are here for you.
 Mental health services are part of your health benefits

 Used by permission from the UT Counseling and Mental Health Center, The University of Texas at Austin